Karthi-learner05/Digital-Nurture-4.0-Deep-Skilling-6417315/WEEK_3_SpringCoreMaven/HandsOn_2_DependencyInjection/Readme.md

-## 🔍 Exercise 2: Spring Dependency Injection using XML
+## Spring Dependency Injection using XML

 In this project, I implemented a basic Library Management System using **Spring Core**.
 The application demonstrates **Setter-based Dependency Injection** using **XML configuration**.
 The `BookService` depends on a `BookRepository`, and Spring handles the injection using the `applicationContext.xml` file.